Are you wondering how to choreograph a dance routine? Or if you even can???

 This will be the first "layer" in your choreography.
 You can then try variations or build more intricate movements on top of it.

 Not sure how to start freestyling?
-Read this article for a few more tips: 5 Dance Tips To Begin Your Freestyle Foundation
+Read this article for a few more tips: How to Freestyle Dance

 And if you put on a song you really love, but still can't come up with any moves, check out this video!